 How to get help for your drinking and substance use

 The whole country is under exponential stress right now, and the struggles of healthcare providers are top of mind for everyone.
 People understand how challenging this experience is for healthcare workers.
 Now is the time to ask for help.
 An essential worker is not irreplaceable.
-Someone else can fill that role because it’s critical to address a substance use disorder before it’s too late.
+Someone else can fill that role because it’s critical to address a substance use disorder before it’s too late, which is why we offer addiction treatment for healthcare professionals.

 For physicians in Pennsylvania, for example, we have wonderful programs for both doctors and nurses seeking help.
 For the physicians it’s the Physicians Health Program (PHP), and for the nurses it’s the Pennsylvania Nurse Peer Assistance Program (PNAP).
 Both are completely confidential.
 You can call anonymously and just say, “Here is what is going on with myself, or with my spouse.
 Do you have resources that might help me?”
 And they'll help direct you in the right way.
 The focus of these programs is simply to provide nurses and doctors access treatment when it’s needed.